sfissel/etl-pipeline-project/README.md

-# ETL DATA PROCESSOR PROJECT
+# HOLIDAY ETL DATA PROCESSOR PROJECT

 ## Goal: Creating a segment of ETL pipeline that ingests and processes raw data extracted from an API, transforms that data, and then inserts it into a SQLite database.